FranciscoBarreira/project4/README.md

 ------

+The Metagaming repository was created on GitHub by following these steps:

+- Select the Code Institute template

+- Click create new repository after naming it

+- Click on the green Gitpod button to create the workspace

-This site was deployed to GitHub pages.
+This site was deployed to Heroku.
 The steps to deploy it were:

--In the GitHub repository, click on on settings

--Scroll down to Github pages

--From the source section drop-down menu, select Main

--After all these steps are followed successfully the page will refresh and provide a link to the deployed website.
+- Create new app and name it

+- Click settings to set config vars, including DISABLE_COLLECTSTATIC=1 while DEBUG=TRUE

+- Click on resources and add Heroku-postgres

+- Under Deploy, connect the app to the Github repository

+- Under Manual Deploy, click Deploy Branch